SergioManzano10/RNA-sequencing_FMP/README.md

 * First, we performed a differential exon usage analysis (DEU).
 The code is located in the R scripts folder under the name *DEU_noaggregation_specificity.Rmd*

 * Second, we processed the .dpsi objects obtained from the SUPPA analysis, which was automatically performed by the pipeline.
 The code is located in the R scripts folder under the name *Table_of_LocalEvents.Rmd*

+* Third, we performed an analysis for the detection of aberrant gene expression events in RNA-seq data.
+The code is located in the R scripts folder under the name *FRASER.Rmd*